Whiffe/SCB-dataset/README.md

 ## 2.6 SCBehavior
 The SCBehavior [paper](https://www.mdpi.com/2076-3417/14/18/8357) mentions that there are 1346 images.
 However, when we checked the author's [GitHub](https://github.com/CCNUZFW/SCBehavior), we found only 400 damaged images that cannot be viewed (360 in the Train Dataset and 40 in the Val Dataset).

+## UK_Datasets
+[UK_Datasets](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0318817) is derived from the 2019 elementary school classroom videos collected from the National Education Resources Public Service Platform (NERPSP).

+UK_Datasets extracted 8754 images by frame, and considering the detection needs in real classroom scenarios, it classified these images into eight categories of typical student behaviors: writing, reading, listening, raising hands, turning, standing, discussing, and accepting teacher instructions.

+The author categorized the test set portions of UK_Datasets according to the degree of occlusion: "Heavy Occlusion (HO)" and "Low Occlusion (LO)".

+Unfortunately, when we downloaded the [UK\_Datasets](https://figshare.com/articles/dataset/IMRMB-Net_zip/27894246) for statistics, we found that the data was not original.
+Specifically, it originated from the 2.1 STBD-08 section and the dataset [publicly available online](https://mbd.pub/o/bread/ZZiTl5lw) as introduced in this paper.
+The author merely divided and counted these existing datasets.

+Since the data itself is plagiarized and not original, this paper will not conduct statistical analysis on its data.

 # 3 Contact
 If you encounter any issues with the SCB Dataset or cooperation, please feel free to contact me via email at : winstonyf@qq.com